Principal Investigator

 Md Obaidur Rahman, PhD

-Md Obaidur Rahman, PhD is a Postdoctoral Research Fellow in the Angiogenesis and Brain Development Laboratory in the Department of Basic/Translational Neurosciences at Huntington Medical Research Institutes (HMRI).
+Md Obaidur Rahman, PhD is a Postdoctoral Research Fellow in the Angiogenesis and Brain Development Laboratory in the Department of Basic and Translational Neurosciences at Huntington Medical Research Institutes (HMRI).
 Dr. Rahman received his PhD Degree in Stem Cell Biology from the Department of Clinical Science, University of Bergen, Norway.
 Dr. Rahman’s doctoral research focused on the generation of steroid-producing adrenal cells as a potential cell replacement therapy for autoimmune primary adrenal insufficiency (PAI), a rare and life-threatening disorder caused by immune-mediated destruction of the adrenal cortex.
 Dr. Rahman reprogrammed stem cells obtained from urine into steroid-producing adrenal cells.
 He successfully derived cells exhibiting key phenotypic and functional characteristics of adrenocortical cells and investigated adrenal cortex proteins targeted by the immune response.
 Collectively, his findings provide a foundation for the development of cell replacement therapy in PAI.
 Dr. Rahman’s postdoctoral research focuses on generating human embryonic forebrain-like endothelial cells using human pluripotent stem cell technology.
 This work will provide transformative insights into the underlying mechanisms, pathogenesis, and potential therapeutic strategies for psychiatric disorders.

 In his leisure time, Obaid loves hiking, and playing badminton.
 He also enjoys reading newspapers, and books.